Meet Adria Goodness, MN, PMHNP-BC

 Philosophy of Care

-I come to mental health care via humankind’s most enduring healing arts—midwifery and nursing.
-The philosophies of both callings champion empowerment.
-Nursing philosophy is holistic, which means that I look at the “big picture” of your life for inherent strengths, while exploring the struggles that led you to seek help.
-Although I am no longer practicing midwifery, I continue to draw heavily on the philosophy and strive to create a health care experience that "respects human dignity, individuality and diversity among groups."
+I come to mental health via humankind’s most enduring healing arts—midwifery and nursing.
+The philosophies of both celebrate empowerment.
+Nursing philosophy is holistic, which means that I look at the “big picture” including your function and strengths, while exploring the struggles or symptoms that led you to seek help.
+Although I am no longer practicing midwifery, I continue to draw heavily on the philosophy and I strive to create a health care experience that "respects human dignity, individuality and diversity among groups."

-Having worked in nursing, midwifery, and mental health for nearly two decades, I am no stranger to suffering, triumph, and transformation.
-My professional experiences in a variety of settings and roles, have given me different angles on health and wellness across the life cycle.
-Some highlights have included:
+Having worked in the physical and mental health care of women, infants and children for more than 25 years, I am no stranger to suffering, triumph, and transformation.
+My professional experiences in a variety of settings and roles have provided different lenses for understanding health and wellness across life cycles.
+These have included:

-- Cross-cultural care of Latino families in a migrant health clinic
+• Primary care of Latino families in a migrant health clinic, as a registered nurse

-- Delivering babies into the arms of astonished parents
+• Delivering babies to the arms of astonished parents, as a nurse-midwife

-When working with adolescents, women, men, and couples during key developmental windows including the transition to adulthood, the childbearing years, and peri-menopause, I draw on the bridge of my dual specialty training in women’s health and psychiatric nursing.
+When working with individuals during key developmental windows including the transition to adulthood, the childbearing years, through menopause and beyond, I draw on the bridge of my dual specialty training in women’s physical health and psychiatry.

-My comfort with hormonal physiology, fetal and infant development, and the marital adjustment after having a baby are of particular benefit to those experiencing infertility, pregnancy loss, pregnancy or postpartum depression, bipolar, anxiety, and other psychiatric disorders.
-My experience and skills are also helpful to those who are gestating and parenting multiples.
+My feminist orientation and comfort with hormonal physiology, fetal and infant development, and the relational adjustments related to parenting are of particular benefit to those experiencing premenstrual distress, infertility, pregnancy loss and abortion, and perinatal mood and anxiety disorders.
+I can also be helpful to those who are gestating or parenting multiples.

 Approach to Treatment

-As a Psychiatric Mental Health Nurse Practitioner (PMHNP) I can offer you various types of psychotherapy and/or medication.
-Since many issues and symptoms have several root causes, your treatment will be multifaceted as you learn what makes you feel healthy and happy.
-Together, we will choose the focus of our efforts and your path to feeling well.
+As a Psychiatric Mental Health Nurse Practitioner (PMHNP) I can offer you psychotherapy and/or medical, behavioral and complimentary treatments.
+Since many issues and symptoms are related to multiple factors, your treatment will be multifaceted as you learn what makes you feel healthy and happy.
+Together, we'll choose the focus of our efforts and your path to feeling well.

 Sometimes, individuals arrive taking ineffective medications, or having uncomfortable side effects.
 I will address your medication-related concerns and expenses while minimizing the discomfort that can accompany changes.